jupyter-widgets/ipyleaflet/docs/controls/geoman_draw_control.rst

 ============

 ``GeomanDrawControl`` allows one to draw various shapes on the map.
-The drawing functionality opn the front-end is provided by `geoman <https://geoman.io/>`_.
+The drawing functionality on the front-end is provided by `geoman <https://geoman.io/>`_.

 The following shapes are supported:
 - marker
-- circleMarker
+- circlemarker
 - circle
 - polyline
 - rectangle